 The case of refugee health in the context of COVID-19 is a global question that is yet to be fully addressed.
-The unique needs of this population and the innovative solutions being piloted illustrate the 4 S’s model being used for the rest of the sections.
+The unique needs of this population and the innovative solutions being piloted will illustrate the 4 S model during the remainder of this module.
 Staff includes organizing medical professionals to care for patients in refugee camps and efforts to mobilize the refugee workforce to help out in the pandemic.
 Stuff includes providing basic resources such as soap, water, and basic medical equipment to refugee camps and settlements in LMICs.
-Space is a key issue in refugee camps, where thousands are cramped in close proximity without the ability to socially distance and often without space for medical facilities, and for the refugees and migrants in HIC who are marginally housed or homeless.
-Systems are what need to be put into place to address many of these issues, including de-densifying camps, improving access to medical care, food, water, and hygiene supplies, and creating government-level contingency plans that take refugee health into account.
+Space is a key issue in refugee camps, where thousands are cramped in close proximity without the ability to socially distance and often without space for medical facilities.
+Space is also a common concern among refugees and migrants in HICs who are marginally housed or homeless.
+Systems are what need to be put into place to address many of these issues, including de-densifying camps; improving access to medical care, food, water, and hygiene supplies; and creating government-level contingency plans that take refugee health into account.

 Populations without access to stable, safe housing are at increased risk of COVID-19, and special attention must be paid to supporting these populations.
 There are 70 million refugees and displaced people around the world according to the UN Refugee Agency, and the vast majority of them live in LMICs.
 The refugees and migrants who are living in informal (e.g. tents, abandoned buildings) or formal settlements (e.g. refugee camps) are particularly susceptible to COVID-19 given their inability to access essential resources like food, soap, and water; obtain medical care; and practice social distancing.
 While there are not currently any reports of widespread transmission within refugee camps, experts are concerned about the devastating toll it would take upon this uniquely vulnerable population if containment efforts are unsuccessful.
 “It would be a disaster.
 It would be more devastating than the insurgency [by Boko Haram] that brought them here,” said Ahmadu Yusuf, a community leader in the Bakassi refugee camp in Nigeria.
 Few governments have put special attention towards the health needs of refugees and migrants that live within their country, despite the unique needs of this population.